jackschu/uva-operating-systems-review/markdownfiles/virtual_machines.md

     -   if guest OS thinks its running in kernel mode

-<a id="org57bd5c8"></a>
+<a id="org8ff556d"></a>

 ## basic hypervisor flow

 -   run guest OS in user mode
 -   other OS stuff causes exceptions that hypervisor now handles
-    -   eg disable interupts, use hardware etc
+    -   eg disable interrupts, use hardware etc
 -   making io / kern mode instructions work
     -   trap and emulate
-    -   force instruction to cause a fualt
+    -   force instruction to cause a fault
     -   fault hander does what instruction would do
     -   eg i/o
         -   guest os: try to access keyboard
         -   causes trap
-        -   if guest os thinks its in pretent kernel mode
+        -   if guest os thinks its in pretend kernel mode
         -   hypervisor reads from keyboard on behalf of guest os
         -   hypervisor updates guest os state and switches back
 -   making exceptions/interrupts work
     -   reflect exceptions/interrupts into guest os
     -   eg system call (exception in hw)
     -   hw calls exception handler in hypervisor
-    -   lookup excpetion handler in guest os
+    -   lookup exception handler in guest os
     -   update page table to be in hypervisor kernel mode
     -   return to guest os's syscall handler with kernel mode enabled
     -   after return from system call handler